MicrosoftDocs/azure-devops-docs/docs/boards/github/connect-to-github.md

 ## Add a GitHub connection using PAT

-We recommend that you use OAuth to connect to your GitHub repository.
+We recommend that you use your GitHub account credentials to connect to your GitHub repository.
 However, if you need to use a PAT, you can by following these procedures.

 > [!TIP]
 > When creating your GitHub PAT, make sure that you include these scopes: `repo, read:user, user:email, admin:repo_hook`.